 A network of individuals, activists, associations, bloggers, therapists, doctors, nurses and other professionals from many countries.
 We work together to do exactly what needs to be done in-fertility.
-Campaigns, projects and initiatives that will make a change, such as FerTeen, International Fertility Day or hope-in-fertility.
+Campaigns, projects and initiatives that will make a change, such as Stories in-fertility, FerTeen, Guide in-fertility or Roadmap in-fertility.
 For generations we have taught teenagers how to avoid getting pregnant, or catching STDs.
 We have informed them that they should always plan a pregnancy, which actually means postponing and avoiding, so in essence not really planning.

 Times have changed.
 Today women are trying to have a baby too late, and know too little about the whole process.
 We – in-fertility – are very passionate about changing this to avoid the ensuing heartache this causes.
 We are gathering together the most interesting and helpful information on reproductive health.
-For instance everything about eggs and sperm, what makes them thrive or harms them. in-fertility provides information that is accurate, up-to-date and reliable.That surely is amazing for an online source!
-We know this is a serious subject, but we will also add a dash of light-hearted humour, which is known to lessen anxiety and promote assimilation of information.
+We are the very first organisation worldwide that started using the #fertilityprotection.
+We educate the public on everything about eggs and sperm, what makes them thrive or harms them. in-fertility provides information that is accurate, up-to-date and reliable.That surely is amazing for an online source!
+We know issues #inthefertility are a serious subject, but we will also add a dash of light-hearted humour, which is known to lessen anxiety and promote assimilation of information.

-Please do join us and benefit from a range of activities you probably have never encountered before.
-You will find it is easy to check out if in-fertility has the answers, just check our tags below.
+Please join us and benefit from a range of activities you probably have never encountered before.
+It is easy to check out if in-fertility has the answers, just check our tags below.

 Your daughter might think a woman is naturally fertile until the age of 50.
 She might also know very little about the risks to her fertility.
 Slovakia has launched a unique project for the 16 to 18 years old with great success and huge support from gynaecologists and schools.
 Now the FerTeen project, it’s curriculum and questionnaire are available to your country.